sjanel/coincenter/README.md

 ### Conversion path

-Option `--conversion` is used by `--multitrade` option (see [Multi trade](#multi-trade)) but may be used as stand-alone for information.
-From a starting currency to a destination currency, `coincenter` examines the shortest conversion path (in terms of number of conversion) possible to reach the destination currency, on optional list of exchanges.
+From a starting currency to a destination currency, `--conversion` examines the shortest conversion path (in terms of number of conversion) possible to reach the destination currency, on optional list of exchanges.

 It will print the result as an ordered list of markets for each exchange.

+Option `--conversion` is used internally for [multi trade](#multi-trade) but is provided as a stand-alone query sfor information.

 **Note**: when several conversion paths of same length are possible, it will favor the ones not involving fiat currencies.